Navigating the Space of Symmetric CMC Surfaces: Spectral curve theory

-is real analytic. \end{Lem} \begin{proof} As in \cite{He3}, connections of the form \eqref{connection1form} are given by the pullback of connections on a one-punctured torus.
+is real analytic. \end{Lem} \begin{proof} As indicated in (13) and Remark 7 in \cite{He3}, a connection of the form \eqref{connection1form} is the pullback of a connection on a one-punctured torus.
 A necessary (respectively sufficient) condition that such a connection is unitary with respect to a suitable hermitian metric is that the traces of two independent global monodromies lie the interval $[-2,2] \subset \R$ (respectively in $]-2,2[ \subset \R$).
-Therefore the statement can be deduced from the fact that the monodromy depends analytically on $(\rho,\chi,\alpha).$ \end{proof}
+The statement thus follows from the fact that the monodromy depends analytically on $(\rho,\chi,\alpha).$ \end{proof}

-\begin{Rem} It was shown in \cite{He3} that for $\rho=\tfrac{1}{6}$ the moduli space $\mathcal A^2_\rho(\CP^1\setminus\{p_1,..,p_4\})$ is equivalent to the moduli space of Lawson symmetric flat $\SL(2,\C)$ connections on a Lawson symmetric Riemann surface of genus $2.$ A similar interpretation is true for certain discrete values of $\rho,$ see also Section \ref{Rational_weights} below.
-We therefore deform (certain subspaces of) moduli spaces of flat connections on Riemann surfaces of different genera in a continuous way. \end{Rem}
+\begin{Rem} It was shown in \cite{He3} that for $\rho=\tfrac{1}{6}$ the moduli space $\mathcal A^2_\rho(\CP^1\setminus\{p_1,\dots,p_4\})$ is equivalent to the moduli space of Lawson symmetric flat $\SL(2,\C)$ connections on a Lawson symmetric Riemann surface of genus $2.$ A similar interpretation is true for certain discrete values of $\rho;$ see also Section \ref{Rational_weights} below.
+By changing $\rho$ we are therefore continuously deforming (certain subspaces of) the moduli space of flat connections on varying Riemann surfaces of different genera. \end{Rem}